Skip to main content

 • times of the day ordinary hours can be worked (eg. between 7am - 7pm).

-When entering this information into Tanda as custom rules, best practice is to create generic rules for Ordinary hours that do not specify any times or hours.
-This way, you can build the rest of your rules, knowing that any time a more specific rule is not apply, Tanda will always fall back to this ordinary hours rule.
+When entering this information into Tanda as custom rules, the best practice is to create generic rules for Ordinary hours that do not specify any times or hours.
+This way, you can build the rest of your rules, knowing that any time a more specific rule does not apply, Tanda will always fall back to this ordinary hours rule.

 By building generic rules for our ordinary hours, we've created a foundation we can then build our overtime rules on top of.